funkyboy/crittercism/README.md

-crittercism
+Crittercism
 ===========

-Examples of code for crittercism ebook
+Examples of code for Crittercism ebook